Northeast Coast campaign (1746): The campaign

 The 1746 campaign started on April 19 when a militia of 10 natives raided Gorhamtown.
 Gorham had a blockhouse and four families.
 The natives divided into five parties of two.
 They then attacked the four families at the same time.
 Killing a father and four children killed, while taking the mother captive.
 They took two other fathers prisoner.
 The men in the blockhouse charged after the natives and one of the militia men was taken captive.

 The Confederacy next raided present-day Waldoboro, Maine, burning the village and killing some while taking others into captivity.
 Some of the villagers fled to Pemaquid and others to St. Georges.
 People did not return until after the war.

 The Confederacy raided Pemaquid, killing cattle.

 A militia of 15 native men ambushed 5 people at Sheepscot (present-day Newcastle, Maine), killing one of them.
 A villager killed one of the natives.

 At Wiscasset, Maine, natives killed 19 cattle and took Captain Jonathan Williamson captive for 6 months.

 There was a battle near Fort St. Georges at Thomaston where one native was killed and one wounded.

 A militia of 30 natives were at Falmouth and North Yarmouth, Maine.
 They killed two near Long-creek (Stroudwater).
 The soldiers from New Casco Fort approached, the natives retreated to attack Frost’s garrisoned house at Stroudwater but it was heavily defended.
 Another blockhouse was built.

 At Scarborough, Maine the natives killed a soldier and several others.

 Last attack happened on 26 August in the vicinity of Pemaquid, Fort Frederick.
 Settlers destroyed his cattle and entire habitation, wounding the owner and his son.

 Aftermath

 In response to these events, Shirley sent more troops and munitions to the Maine frontier over the winter, anticipating the Wabanaki campaign in the spring of 1747.
 In response St. Georges was garrisoned with 30 men; 370 put between Berwick and Damariscotta.
-150 were detailed as minute-men.
+150 were detailed as minutemen.
 Scalp bounties were increased to 250 pounds for scalps taken west of Passamquoddy, 100 for anywhere else.